 What is regenerative medicine?

 The goal of regenerative medicine is to repair tissues or organs damaged by aging, trauma, and disease.
-Regenerative medicine allows function of tissues to be improved or restored.
-The stem cells can be obtained from bone marrow, or they can be created in the laboratory.
+Regenerative medicine allows function of tissues to potentially be improved, however, the field is very new and we do not have large clinical trials for conditions yet.
+The stem cells can be obtained from bone marrow, peri-natal tissues, or adipose.

 Do stem cell injections work?

-Several studies show that stem cells work for repair of the knee meniscus.
+Several small studies show that stem cells may help with hip, knee, shoulder pain.
 In a recent study, the quality of regenerated tissue was higher in patients treated with stem cell injections.
-Injected stem cells also have been show to differentiate into chondrocytes after injection in animal subjects.
+We need larger studies to know just how well regenerative therapies work.

-The various treatment procedures being used at our Los Angeles stem cell therapy clinics are:
+The various regenerative procedures being used at our California stem cell therapy clinics are: